srest2021/atclean/README.md

 - `use_pre_mjd0_lc`: If set to `True`, we use the pre-MJD0 light curve to calculate contamination and loss.
 If set to `False` *(recommended)*, we instead use the control light curves.

+To read more about how we calculate contamination and loss, please refer to Section 3.1.3 of our paper (link at the top of this documentation).

+<strong>Warning:</strong> For very bright SNe, the chi-square values may increase during the SN even for good measurements due to imperfection in PSF fitting.
+Therefore, we recommend that the user double-check the chi-square values or the output plots to verify that the cut is working as intended, and change `max_value` if needed.

 #### Control light curve cut: `controls_cut` config section in `config.ini`

+The control light curve cut uses a set of quality control light curves to determine the reliability of each SN measurement.
+Since we know that control light curve flux must be consistent with 0, any lack of consistency may indicate something wrong with the SN measurement at this epoch.

+Note that this cut may not greatly affect certain SNe depending on the quality of the light curve.
+Its main purpose is to account for inconsistent flux in the case of systematic interference from bright objects, etc. that also affect the area around the SN.
+Therefore, normal SN light curves will usually see <1%-2% of data flagged as bad in this cut.

+We perform a $3\sigma$-clipped average on each epoch across control light curves.
+Then, based on the calculated statistics of each epoch, we either flag that epoch as "bad" or "questionable" across the SN and control light curves, or leave it unflagged.

 - `bad_flag`: The flag value *in hex* assigned to measurements identified as bad.

 - `questionable_flag`: The flag value *in hex* assigned to measurements identified as questionable.

-We perform a $3\sigma$-clipped average on each epoch across control light curves.
 The following criteria are used on the calculated statistics of each epoch, *not the statistics of the individual measurements,* to identify SN measurements in that epoch as "bad" or "questionable".
 Measurements violating *all* of the following thresholds will be flagged as "bad".

 - `x2_max`: The chi-square threshold for an epoch.